 For those starting out in the cartographic or related industries

 Open to those who have been engaged for up to two years in the preparation of maps, including college students and new employees in commercial firms or government.
 Mapping can utilize cartography, geomatics and/or GIS and entries can take any form (paper, digital, online or app).
-The Esri UK New Mapmaker Award is run with the support of Esri UK.
+The Esri UK New Mapmaker Award comprises a £200 prize, a certificate and membership of BCS for one year, and is run with the support of Esri UK.

 - 2017 New Mapmaker Award Entry Form

 - 2017 New Mapmaker Forms (PDF)